Getting Started with SAP HANA Cloud

 Learn more about using Database Explorer with SAP HANA Cloud.

-Using Web IDE, developers can start coding and connect to the SAP HANA database.
+Using SAP Business Application Studio, developers can start coding and connect to the SAP HANA database.
 Data Scientists would be able to model and structure data according to business needs – either by using the graphical Calculation View interface, or SQL statements.